KatherineInCode/Dotfiles/README.md

 ### Terminal Theme

 I use the theme called "Iridium" in the `files` folder.
-I'm not sure where exactly it comes from—and I've tweaked it a bit here and there.
+This is my tweaked version of [Hybrid](https://github.com/w0ng/vim-hybrid).

 ### Key Bindings